LoreStudio-Charles/Virtue/README.md

 ### Synty primarily
 These are pretty, but also simple.
 Characters will be set based on background.
 Who you choose at the start never changes much.
 Maybe held items or possibly equipped bags or something?

-Mostly any changes aren't visible though, because its not necessary for this game and will save time.
-No mesh swapping.

 Icons will be simple SVG graphics.
 Most values will either be displayed at an Icon, Text, or combination.
 Not a lot of animation going on, beyond some glowing behind icons at extreme levels.